PhuongLe/WebAuthnSample/README.md

 ### References
-1. Thanks to Wallix, this project used his [library](https://github.com/wallix/webauthn) to call the CTAP APIs
+1. Thanks to Wallix, this project used his [library](https://github.com/wallix/webauthn) to call the WebAuthN APIs